RaitCode/Functional-Test-System-for-Arduino-Using-NI-MyDAQ/README.md

  &nbsp;1.
 Power Integrity Test (5V and 3.3V Rails)
   o	5V Rail Test:
-    &nbsp;&nbsp;&nbsp;&nbsp;	The Arduino’s 5V rail is measured using NI MyDAQ Analog Input AI0.
+     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;	The Arduino’s 5V rail is measured using NI MyDAQ Analog Input AI0.
   o	3.3V Rail Test:
-    &nbsp;&nbsp;&nbsp;&nbsp;	The Arduino’s 3.3V rail is measured using NI MyDAQ Analog Input AI1.
+     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;	The Arduino’s 3.3V rail is measured using NI MyDAQ Analog Input AI1.
-    &nbsp;&nbsp;&nbsp;&nbsp;	A 5V relay module is used to connect/disconnect the 3.3V line:
+     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;	A 5V relay module is used to connect/disconnect the 3.3V line:
-    &nbsp;&nbsp;&nbsp;&nbsp;	The 3.3V line is connected to the Normally Open (NO) contact of the relay.
+     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;	The 3.3V line is connected to the Normally Open (NO) contact of the relay.
-    &nbsp;&nbsp;&nbsp;&nbsp;	During the 3.3V rail test, Arduino closes the relay (writing HIGH to the relay control).
+     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;	During the 3.3V rail test, Arduino closes the relay (writing HIGH to the relay control).
-    &nbsp;&nbsp;&nbsp;&nbsp;	After the 3.3V rail test, Arduino opens the relay (writing LOW) to disconnect the 3.3V rail, freeing AI1 for the PWM tests.
+     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;	After the 3.3V rail test, Arduino opens the relay (writing LOW) to disconnect the 3.3V rail, freeing AI1 for the PWM tests.
 o	Noise Reduction:
-  &nbsp;&nbsp;&nbsp;&nbsp;	A capacitor was connected across the AI1 positive and negative terminals of NI myDAQ to stabilize readings during analog measurements.
+   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;	A capacitor was connected across the AI1 positive and negative terminals of NI myDAQ to stabilize readings during analog measurements.

   &nbsp;*2.
 Digital I/O Test*
   o	LabVIEW (via NI MyDAQ) sends a digital pulse to the Arduino.